PrestonKnopp/language-gdscript/README.md

 - Connecting to Godot's Language Server
   - The Godot Editor must be open to connect.
   - The editor will automatically try connecting when opening a GDScript file.
-  - You can try reconnecting at any time by:
+  - It will fallback to a basic completion provider when not available.

+- Show GDScript Language Client's status via
-    - Going to Packages > Lang GDScript > Reconnect to Godot Editor Language Server
+  - Packages > Lang GDScript > Show Language Client Status or
-    - Going to command palette and searching GDScript or Connect
+  - Searching in the command pallete for Show Language Client Status

 ### Q&A